supremkc05/BackGroundremoverUsingCV/README.md

 pillow
 ipywidgets
-You can install the required packages using the following command: pip install opencv-python numpy matplotlib pillow ipywidgets
+You can install the required packages using the following command:
+code: pip install opencv-python numpy matplotlib pillow ipywidgets

 Usage
 Open the Project_File.ipynb notebook in Jupyter Notebook or JupyterLab.